What Will They Ask?

 Typical Questions Asked by Employers

-An interview is an opportunity for you and the interviewer to learn more about each other and is not about winning the position.
-You will probably be observed on how you react to certain questions and how you are able to “think on your feet.”
-Memorizing questions and answers is not the best way to impress a prospective employer.
+An interview is not about winning the position but rather an opportunity for you and the interviewer to learn more about each other.
+You will probably observe how you react to specific questions and how you can “think on your feet.”
+There are better ways to impress a prospective employer than memorizing questions and answers.
 However, your preparation is essential to answer the common questions listed below.

 General Tips on How to Answer Questions

 Think about each question before answering.
-Consider what information the question is really probing you for.
+Consider what information the question is asking.
 Pausing a bit will give you time to take a deep breath, relax, and collect your thoughts.
 Remember, the key is to listen to what the employer is asking and to answer the questions thoughtfully and succinctly.

 View this quick video on how to answer tough interview questions.